MicrosoftDocs/entra-docs/docs/identity/authentication/concept-registration-mfa-sspr-combined.md

 - *SSPR registration enforced:* Users are asked to register during sign-in.
 They register only SSPR methods.
 - *SSPR refresh enforced:* Users are required to review their security info at an interval set by the admin.
 Users are shown their info and can confirm the current info or make changes if needed.

 When registration is enforced, users are shown the minimum number of methods needed to be compliant with both multifactor authentication and SSPR policies, from most to least secure.
-Users going through combined registration where both MFA and SSPR registration are enforced and the SSPR policy requires two methods will first be required to register an MFA method as the first method and can select another MFA or SSPR specific method as the second registered method (e.g. email, security questions etc.)
+Users going through combined registration where both MFA and SSPR registration are enforced and the SSPR policy requires two methods will first be required to register an MFA method as the first method and can select another MFA or SSPR specific method as the second registered method (such as email, security questions, and so on)

 Consider the following example scenario: